For the 2025 school year, there are 2 public high schools serving 723 students in 97913, OR.

 The top ranked public high school in 97913, OR is Nyssa High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public high school in zipcode 97913 have a Graduation Rate of 82%, which is equal to the Oregon average of 82%.
+Public high school in zipcode 97913 have a Graduation Rate of 92%, which is more than the Oregon average of 82%.

 Minority enrollment is 40% of the student body (majority Hispanic), which is less than the Oregon public high school average of 41% (majority Hispanic).